 Some thin-film batteries can be produced economically in a roll-to-roll process using the PVD process.
-FHR develops customised solutions from the FHR.Roll product line for this type of production.
-FHR offers systems for the sputtering and vapour deposition of lithium.
+FHR develops customised solutions from the FHR.Roll product series for this type of production.
+FHR offers systems for the sputtering and thermal evaporation of lithium.
 These are used in the production of high-energy lithium-ion batteries and lithium-solid-state batteries.

 FHR systems are used in fuel cell manufacturing to coat metallic bipolar plates.
 The thin layers that are deposited serve to prevent corrosion and improve electrical conductivity and heat dissipation.
 These bipolar plates are also used in the electrolysis of water to generate hydrogen ("power to gas").